vvo/iron-store/README.md

 _🧿 in-memory, signed and encrypted JavaScript store_

+**UPDATE FROM MAINTAINER**: You can now use https://github.com/vvo/iron-session/ directly and its methods `sealData` `unsealData` which will provide the same functionnality than iron-store.

 ---

 This is a low-level module that you can use to implement signed and encrypted sessions using cookies for example, like [`next-iron-session`](https://github.com/vvo/next-iron-session) does.